 How is KBB Trade-in Value Determined?

-- Region and local market factors
+- Regional and local market factors.

 How Do Users Get Their KBB Trade-In Value?

 The simplest way to get a trade-in value is to enter the car's details in the KBB site, receive an offer, and then take the vehicle to the selected dealership to confirm the pricing and collect the cash.
 KBB offers are valid for seven days, so there's time to shop around.

 There is no charge to receive an offer or complete the transaction.
 Notably, the price given by KBB is not necessarily the final amount you'll receive.
 Though, the vast majority of accurately described cars receive the initial offer amount.